DHUniWien/stexaminer/README.md

 # stexaminer
 IDP3 based Stemma coherence calculation service, as used in Stemmaweb

-This project uses as it's core the idp3 knowledge base system developed in at KU Leuven: https://dtai.cs.kuleuven.be/pages/software/idp/idp https://dtai.cs.kuleuven.be/pages/software/idp/try
+This project uses as it's core the idp3 knowledge base system developed at KU Leuven: https://dtai.cs.kuleuven.be/pages/software/idp/idp https://dtai.cs.kuleuven.be/pages/software/idp/try
-The IDP-scripts for stemmatological usage have also been developed there
+The IDP-scripts for stemmatological usage have also been developed there.

 The Digital Humanities Group at the University of Vienna built around this idp3 core a Django web app with a REST-API towards Stemmaweb, using Celery for task queueing and including a database which stores the requests and results.
 The whole application is distributed on 4 interworking Docker containers.